-A root is the part of the plant that develops underground and helps the plant anchor firmly in the soil.
+A root is the part of the plant that develops underground and helps anchor the plant firmly in the soil.
 It absorbs water and minerals from the soil and conducts them to the stem through the xylem of the plant.

 Roots are homogeneous in nature because they produce similar organs from the pericycle, such as secondary and tertiary roots.
 They are positively geotropic, positively hydrotropic, but negatively phototropic.
-They also can not synthesize their own food.
+They also cannot synthesize their own food.

 Regions of Roots

 Root Cap Region

 - The apical part of the root is covered by a structure called the root cap which protects the apex of the root.

 - It secretes mucilage which acts as a lubricant for the root to make its way all-through the soil.
 Mucilage also helps in the uptake of water and nutrients.

 - As the root further extends into the soil, the root cap degrades and renews constantly.